Saxon Switzerland National Park

 What’s the best time to visit?

-Spring and fall are ideal times to visit for favorable weather and stunning scenery.
+Spring and autumn are often considered the best times to visit due to mild weather and beautiful foliage.

 Is it wheelchair accessible?